-- the employer cannot afford to pay the minimum wage; and - the employer has consulted every representative trade union in the workplace and, if there is no trade union, the affected workers.
+The employer has consulted every representative trade union in the workplace and, if there is no trade union, the affected workers.

 The Regulations create a series of tests companies can use to qualify for exemption from the NMW, based on profitability, liquidity and solvency.

 When deciding whether to grant an exemption, the first step is to determine how much more the NMW will cost the employer.
 The next step is to determine whether the employer can afford the increase.

-As a starting point, exemption will be granted if the employer is operating at a loss.
+As a starting point, an exemption will be granted if the employer is operating at a loss.